open-horizon/open-horizon.github.io/docs/troubleshoot/index.md

 Alias names are available to all of the containers on this virtual network, and these names are typically used by the containers in your code deployment pattern for discovering other containers on the virtual network.
 For example, you can name your service `myservice`.
 Then, other containers can use that name directly to access it on the network, such as with the command `ping myservice`.
 The alias name of your container is specified in the `deployment` field of its service definition file that you passed to the `hzn exchange service publish` command.

-For more information about the commands supported by the Docker command line interface, see [Docker command reference ](https://docs.docker.com/engine/reference/commandline/docker/#child-commands){:target="_blank"}{: .externalLink}.
+For more information about the commands supported by the Docker command line interface, see [{{site.data.keyword.docker}} command reference ](https://docs.docker.com/engine/reference/commandline/docker/#child-commands){:target="_blank"}{: .externalLink}.

 ## Are the dependency containers reachable within the context of your container?
 {: #setup_correct}